The Campus Club is recognized for emphasizing local and organic food.

 The Campus Club at Toast & Taste in the Gardens at the Minnesota Landscape Arboretum.

 The Campus Club is committed to using locally sourced and organic ingredients whenever possible.
-Beth Jones, our Executive Chef, works closely with local purveyors and distributors to insure that you get the best and freshest food possible.
+Executive Chef Beth Jones works closely with local purveyors and distributors to make sure you get the best and freshest food possible.

 In September 2009 Beth was a finalist in the Chef/Restaurant division in Edible Twin Cities magazine's Local Food Hero.

 Beth has developed a partnership with Cornercopia (the University of Minnesota Student Organic Farm) In fact, the Campus Club is Cornercopia's biggest customer.
 Each Spring, Beth meets with Cornercopia leaders to plan a planting and harvest schedule.
 "What would you like to plant this year?" and "What you you like to serve this year?"
 It is a pleasure to see Cornercopia staff delivering produce that was picked that same morning!

 The University's Dairy Plant is the source of much of the cheese we serve at the club.
 "The University of Minnesota has a rich history of dairy product research that goes back to the early 1900’s.
 Researchers here were instrumental in developing procedures for making blue cheese in the United States, and cheeses were aged in caves on the Mississippi River in St. Paul.
 All the cheeses are now aged here, but we are still using the procedures developed by these early pioneers.
 So be sure to try Minnesota Blue Cheese, and Nuworld Cheese, a white blue” cheese invented here and made from a white strain of mold.
 Other popular items include Nuworld spread, Gouda, Aged cheddar, and various herb flavored cheeses.